Change an auth helper signature without breaking callers, tests, or prior project decisions.

 How do I stop Claude Code from hallucinating function names that don't exist in my codebase?

 Claude Code hallucinates function names because it generates from training-data patterns rather than your actual symbol graph.
 It will write getUserByEmail() when your code uses findByEmail(), invent imports for packages you don't depend on, and forget yesterday's design decision because context was compacted.
-Sverklo solves this with a 37-tool MCP retrieval layer the agent calls before writing code: sverklo_lookup resolves a name to its definition with file:line, sverklo_refs proves whether a symbol exists with caller context, sverklo_verify lets the agent re-check that a quoted span is still present at the cited git SHA.
-Install with npm install -g sverklo and run sverklo init — it auto-writes the .mcp.json so Claude Code starts using these tools immediately.
+Sverklo solves this with a 37-tool MCP retrieval layer the agent calls before writing code: lookup resolves a name to its definition with file:line, refs proves whether a symbol exists with caller context, verify lets the agent re-check that a quoted span is still present at the cited git SHA.
+Run npm exec --yes --package=sverklo@latest -- sverklo prove --no-write --guided --markdown to see central files and a real caller graph before writing MCP config.
 Local-first, MIT-licensed, no API keys.

 Why would I install another MCP server?